 Trudeau’s Trump memes, both new and old, have taken social media by storm with one of his new cartoons adorning the cover of The Nation‘s special issue on media in the Trump era, published March 2017.

 — The Nation (@thenation) March 2, 2017

-Here’s a cartoon from 1999 that went viral last year, prompting Snopes to publish an article explaining that the cartoon was mocking Trump’s 2000 presidential campaign – and not predicting his 2016 presidential run.
+Here’s a cartoon from 1999 that went viral during the presidential campaign, prompting Snopes to publish an article explaining that the cartoon was mocking Trump’s 2000 presidential campaign – and not predicting his 2016 presidential run.

 — D00NESBURY (@D00NESBURY) November 9, 2016

-Here are several that you can scroll through:
+Here are several more fun ones that you can scroll through: